 - Advertisers and platforms should consider whether special categories of data are involved.
 If an advertiser engages a platform to target users based on SCD, the platform and the advertiser are jointly responsible for processing such data.
 Further, the Guidelines state that assumptions or inferences regarding SCD in certain contexts will also be considered SCD.
 For example, a user's statement in relation to their political or religious associations is SCD (as was the case previously), and if assumptions or inferences as to a user's political or religious association are made (e.g. based on the user visiting a liberal/conservative page on social media), then that will also be considered SCD.
 The Guidelines also highlight that, although under the GDPR, special categories of personal data may be processed where data has been made manifestly public by the user, the threshold for relying on this exemption is rather high and requires a case-by-case assessment.
 It can be queried whether, other than in exceptional circumstances, this threshold is likely ever to be met.

+Following public consultation, the Guidelines were finalised and published on 13 April 2021.
 Whilst the Guidelines state that joint controllers must enter into an arrangement determining their respective responsibilities for compliance with GDPR, the allocation of these responsibilities may not be split equally between them (as considered in the Wirtschaftsakademie judgment).
 Therefore, the level of responsibility must be assessed taking into account the ability to influence the processing on a practical level, as well as the actual or constructive knowledge of each of the joint controllers.

 In light of this, stakeholders, and particularly platforms and advertisers, should review their existing and future arrangements in respect of any advertising undertaken by them (or on their behalf) in the context of these Guidelines.
-Specifically, stakeholders should consider any remediation to arrangements and/or processes in respect of determining and allocating joint controller responsibilities in the processing of personal data that may be required to comply with the final version of the Guidelines and their obligations under the GDPR.
+Specifically, stakeholders should consider any remediation to arrangements and/or processes in respect of determining and allocating joint controller responsibilities in the processing of personal data that are required to comply with the final version of the Guidelines and their obligations under the GDPR.